CONTACT US

 Cordova is another mobile development platform that is open-source and free.

-Usually, web applications do not have the native functionalities such as accelerometer, camera, GPS, etc but with Cordova, you can package web applications according to the format of the device.
+It uses standard web technologies such as HTML5, CSS3, or Javascript, etc to create cross-platform applications.
+Usually, web applications do not have native functionalities such as an accelerometer, camera, or GPS, but with Cordova, you can package web applications according to the format of the device.

 Still not sure which platform suits you best?